The Threat of Adversarial Attacks on Machine Learning in Network Security -- A Survey: Adversarial Attack Classification

 \subsubsection{Android malware attack in Problem space}

-\cite{pierazzi2020intriguing} et al formalized an approach for problem space adversarial evasion attacks against machine learning based android malware attacks.
+\cite{pierazzi2020intriguing} et al formalized an approach for problem space adversarial evasion attacks against machine learning based android malware detection systems.
 Their study identified four main contraints which are characteristic of any problem space attack.
 Their study adopted a technique which automates the generation thousands of realistic and inconspicuous adversarial malware samples, further buttressing the notion of adversarial malware as a service as a real threat in network security.
+Their attack led to a misclassification rate of 100.0 percent on the successfully generated samples.